CholiRat/Caso-2-PromptSales/README.md

     kind: Deployment
     name: redis-deployment
   minReplicas: 2
-  maxReplicas: 10
+  maxReplicas: 5
   metrics:
     - type: Resource
       resource:
         name: cpu
         target:
           type: Utilization
-          averageUtilization: 70		# The autoscale will take place when more than 70% of a pod's cpu is being used
+          averageUtilization: 80		# The autoscale will take place when more than 70% of a pod's cpu is being used
     - type: Resource
       resource:
         name: memory
         target:
           type: Utilization
-          averageUtilization: 75		# The autoscale will take place when more than 75% of a pod's memory is being used
+          averageUtilization: 85		# The autoscale will take place when more than 75% of a pod's memory is being used
 ```
-It declares a minimum of X replicas and maximum of Y. The scale takes place when more than 70% of CPU is being consumed in one pod or 75% of memory is being used instead.
+It declares a minimum of X replicas and maximum of Y. The scale takes place when more than 80% of CPU is being consumed in one pod or 85% of memory is being used instead.
+These are high values that assure better balancing through the pods.

 All scaling rules and pod configurations are defined and managed through declarative YAML files.